vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 ## Don't mix stack allocation and reference counting

 Another potential issue when using smart pointers and reference counting is when objects are allocated on the stack rather than on the heap.
 Stack allocation happens automatically for variables within a scope and all the allocated objects are automatically destructed at the end of the scope.
 The examples using std::shared_ptr<> and vsg::ref_ptr<> leverage this behavior, using the destruction of the smart pointers to unreference the objects they have shared ownership of.
-The problem occurs if user allocate objects on the stack and then attempt to reference count them as well.
+The problem occurs if a user allocates objects on the stack and then attempt to reference count them as well.
 The following example illustrates this:

 ~~~ cpp